AltropInc/alt/doc/script/TypeNumeric.md

 # Numeric

 Numeric classes representing numeric values that have the property of arithmetic calculation such as addition, subtraction, multiplication, and division.
-Numeric interfaces can be further divided into four categories: integral, real, rational, and complex.
+Built-in numeric interfaces can be further divided into two categories: integral and real.
 The integral class specifies [whole numbers](https://en.wikipedia.org/wiki/Integer) that can be represented without a fractional component.
 The real class represents [real number](https://en.wikipedia.org/wiki/Real_number) values that have a continuous quantity, but their bit-representation in platform is approximate due to the limited number of bytes used to store their values, and they are often referred as [floating point numbers](https://en.wikipedia.org/wiki/Floating-point_arithmetic).
-The `rational` class represents fractional numbers by exact ratios of two integers.
-Complex numbers have a real and imaginary part, which are each a real number.

 ## Numeric Interfaces

 All concrete numeric classes such as int, short, long, double, float, etc. re derived from the interface class **numeric**.
 ```
                                                   nemric
-                              ┌─────────────────────┴────────────┬─────────────────┬───────────────┐
+                              ┌─────────────────────┴────────────┬──────── ─ ─ ─ ─ ┬ ─ ─ ─ ─ ─ ─ ┐
                           integral                              real           rational       complex
               ┌───────────────┴─────────────┐            ┌───────┼───────┐
           unsigned                        signed      float   double  ldouble
   ┌─────┬─────┼─────┬─────┐      ┌─────┬────┼────┬────┐